Larry Elder: Social issues

 In August 2021, Elder came under criticism for his long history of disparaging statements about women.
 Elder has contended that "Women know less than men about political issues, economics, and current events" when citing a 2017 Cambridge study by Toni Alexander Ihme and Markus Tausendpfund; mocked women who took part in the 2017 Women's March as "obese"; mocked premenstrual syndrome by saying PMS stands for "Punish My Spouse"; endorsed pregnancy discrimination by employers; reposted an article on his website that likened single mothers on welfare to stray cats; and claimed that statistics about domestic violence against women are exaggerated to promote feminism.
 Elder has asserted that Democrats achieve more success among women voters because they have "emotionally driven, but often unsound policies."

 Elder has often denied that a gender wage gap exists.
 Elder contends that employers should be allowed to discriminate in employment against women who plan to have children, and in his 2002 book he wrote that women who choose to have children are not "dedicated" to their jobs and suggested that they lacked a "commitment" to work.
 Elder reiterated these views in 2021, while he ran for governor, after fellow Republican candidate Kevin Faulconer criticized Elder's views.
+Elder opposes abortion, calling it "murder".
+He has argued that Roe v.
+Wade should be overturned, calling the decision "one of the worst decisions that the Supreme Court ever handed down."
+He believes that abortion laws should be decided at the state level.